-Where to (and where not) to watch Fireworks on the 4th of July in Marina del Rey, California
+Where to (and where not to) watch Fireworks on the 4th of July in Marina del Rey, California

 Having spent over a decade living in Marina del Rey and celebrating every 4th of July there, I've got the inside scoop on how to make your Independence Day celebration a blast.
 From prime viewing spots to navigating the notorious traffic, here’s my best advice for a fun-filled Fourth in the Marina!